mozhaa/hnpx-sdk/docs/HNPX.md

 3. Have all required attributes present
 4. Have unique `id` values throughout
 5. Have `<summary>` child for every container
-6. Have paragraph text content not empty
-7. Have `char` attribute when `mode="dialogue"`
+6. Have `char` attribute when `mode="dialogue"`
-8. Maintain the hierarchy: book → chapter → sequence → beat → paragraph
+7. Maintain the hierarchy: book → chapter → sequence → beat → paragraph

 ---